aristosv/freqtrade/README.md

 - **Max Open Trades:** The maximum allowed number of trades. -1 uses all the available amount on the Exchange.
 - **Exchange Name:** The name of your Exchange.
 For example: binance.
 - **Exchange Key:** Generate an API key on your exchange and use it here.
-- **Exchange Secret:** Along with the key you will also get a secret.
+- **Exchange Secret:** Along with the API key you will also get a secret.
 - **Telegram Token:** In Telegram, talk to [@botfather](https://t.me/BotFather), create a new bot and get it's token.
 - **Telegram ChatID:** In Telegram, talk to [@myidbot](https://t.me/myidbot) and get your I.